 This studio-focused graduate program allows students to explore what it means to be an architect in today’s world.
 Students will have opportunities to work with real clients getting hands-on experience and can culminate their education by taking part in the thesis process.
 NewSchool also offers several exciting travel and study abroad programs for extended study and enrichment.

 Master of Architectural Studies (5+1)

 The Master of Architectural Studies (5+1) is designed for students already possessing a first professional degree in architecture who want to expand your expertise in the context, theory, and history of structural development.
 Students choose either Neuroscience for Architecture or Healthy Urbanism as a lecture course sequence in their program.The Master of Architectural Studies (5+1) builds on foundational knowledge in art and design with a program that integrates thesis-based learning and coursework to explore architecture in the context of history and theory, tectonics, urban studies, and professional practice.

 Master of Science in Architecture

-The Master of Science in Architecture is intended for students interested in a focused research program.
+The Master of Science in Architecture course is intended for students interested in a focused research program.
 Students choose either Neuroscience for Architecture or Healthy Urbanism as a lecture course sequence in their program.
-Candidates often come with backgrounds in real estate development, engineering, and other fields associated in some way with architecture, although this is not a prerequisite of the program.
+Candidates often come with backgrounds in real estate development, engineering, and other fields associated in some way with architecture, although this is not a prerequisite of the architecture program.